 Mohanbir Sawhney on transforming marketing with transmedia storytelling and agility

-Content-led storytelling on transmedia platforms coming from an agile, always-on approach – this is the new way to do successful marketing, says scholar and consultant Mohanbir Sawhney.
+Content-led storytelling on transmedia platforms coming from an agile, always-on approach – these are the new ways of successful marketing, says scholar and consultant Mohanbir Sawhney.

-Sawhney started his talk by pointing out that over the last five years a lot has changed in regards to the toolkits available to marketers, the availability of data and the improved speeds possible to implement projects.
-But he said he strongly believed the fundamentals of marketing would always remain the same:
+He started his talk by pointing out that over the last five years a lot has changed in regards to the toolkits available to marketers, the availability of data and the improved speeds possible to implement projects.
+But he strongly believes the fundamentals of marketing will always remain the same:

 “Marketing is about making compelling value promises to your customer and keeping the promise.”

-The changes marketers needed to focus on, he said, were those that had occurred in consumer behaviour, such as:
+The changes we need to focus on are those that have occurred in consumer behaviour, such as:

 - always connected (smartphones, wearable devices, online, etc),

-- leaning forward (wanting to participate and have a say),
+- learning forward (wanting to participate and have a say),

 - socially influenced (by friends/family, expert reviews, etc),